-The study covered performance by a northern Canadian maze of 13 federal, Northwest Territories and aboriginal agencies that Ikhil had to satisfy in order to receive all its required authorizations and permits.
+The study covered performance by a northern Canadian maze of 13 federal, Northwest Territories and aboriginal agencies that Ikhil had to satisfy in order to receive all its required approvals, licenses, permits, authorizations and agreements.
 The regulatory review process took two years in 1995-1997, well before the onset of the current wave of eco-resistance to fossil fuel projects.

 The native-owned environmental consulting house advised industry to make thorough community consultation programs a standard business practice and urged the authorities "to develop and agree on harmonized processes for both screening and more detailed reviews."
 Kavik-Axys said, "This would build on ongoing harmonization already in place and should include: The setting of maximum timelines for specific stages of the federal regulatory review process."

-The recommendation is to be enacted by a reform package that the Conservative regime in Ottawa aims to put in place by summer, using the full power of its year-old majority in Parliament.
-A range of regulatory time targets is to be set.
+The recommendation will be enacted by a reform package that the Conservative regime in Ottawa aims to enact by summer, using the full power of its year-old majority in Parliament.
+A range of regulatory time targets will be set.
 Efficiency is being made a priority, with the number of regulatory authorities being cut down to two from dozens and even the most complex reviews of the largest projects being given a two-year completion deadline.